MicahAsowata/my_first_rails_app/README.md

 ## Viewing

-You can check it out [here] (https://dry-springs-68540.herokuapp.com/).
+You can check it out [here] (https://dry-springs-68540.herokuapp.com/) why

 ## Feedback